 Following the success of the Friday night markets, Lower Cuba Street is also host to a market on Saturday night from 5-11pm.

 48. Visit Wellingtons Public Library

 Perfect for bookworms!

-49. Chat to the friendly Base reception staff when they aren’t busy
+49. Chat to the staff at your accommodation

 50. Take a free map from reception and find all these great places!